 Sales managers tend to face the same kinds of problems regardless of the company or industry for which they work.
 Most businesses share at least a few common issues, so knowing how to cope with them is an important part of being a good sales manager.
 Particularly if you're considering changing jobs from salesperson to sales manager, a familiarity with these potential stumbling blocks will help you navigate the transition more smoothly.

 Little or No Training

-Executives often believe that the best way to handle sales management is by promoting the top seller into a leadership role then letting him or her sink or swim.
+Executives often believe that the best way to handle sales management is by promoting the top seller into a leadership role than letting him or her sink or swim.
 Unfortunately, sales training doesn't translate to sales management training.

 The Wrong Responsibilities